oracle-livelabs/oci/security-experience/ocw-first-experience-start/ocw-first-experience-start.md

     ![Go to buckets](images/buckets-menu.png "Go to buckets")

-7. Select the compartment ocw23-OCI-Security-Assessment-HOL on the menu left and locate your bucuket (remember your bucket name is ocw23-public-bucket-XXX where XXX is your student number).
+7. Select the compartment ocw23-OCI-Security-Assessment-HOL on the menu left and locate your bucket (remember your bucket name is ocw23-public-bucket-XXX where XXX is your student number).
 Click on your bucket:

     ![Locate your bucket](images/locate-your-bucket.png "Locate your bucket")